 Orientation will provide an opportunity for family members to learn about your student's academic program and requirements, get answers to financial questions, policies, and deadlines, understand academic and co-curricular resources, gain details about health, wellness, and safety, and more!
 We hope to see you there!

 |Session Type||Early Arrival Option

-GOLD REGION: Students living inside the gold region on the map below (Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, New Jersey, Maryland, and Delaware) must login to the registration system to pick their orientation from one of the above sessions which meet their student type.
+GOLD REGION: Students living inside the gold region on the map below (Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, New Jersey, Maryland, Delaware, and Washington D.C.) must login to the registration system to pick their orientation from one of the above sessions which meet their student type.
 Family members are encouraged to attend.
 If you have concerns about date conflicts or other extenuating circumstances, please contact Orientation & New Student Programs for assistance.

-BLUE REGION: Students living inside the blue region on the map below (all other U.S. states and ALL other countries) should login to the registration system to see all sessions available to them based on student type.
+BLUE REGION: Students living inside the blue region on the map below (all other U.S. states and ALL other countries) should login to the registration system to see all sessions available to them based on their student type.
 Students from the blue region may also have access to additional sessions not listed above.
 Family members are encouraged to attend.
 If you have concerns about date conflicts or other extenuating circumstances, please contact Orientation & New Student Programs for assistance.